New Jersey-based "mathcore" act THE DILLINGER ESCAPE PLAN

 , SUICIDE SILENCE

 ) to begin recording its new album for a spring release through the group's own imprint Party Smasher Inc.

 vocalist Greg Puciato

-Regarding the direction of the new THE DILLINGER ESCAPE PLAN
+Regarding the songwriting process and the musical direction of THE DILLINGER ESCAPE PLAN

 said: "We have 11 [songs that we are recording for the album].
 Sometimes we go in and have everything 80 percent done and we're trying to wing it as we go.
 This time, everything was really fixed.
 We really had most of the T's crossed and the I's dotted ahead of time.
 It feels really like confident as a band to be like, 'Yeah, we're gonna go fuck shit up.'
 That's a good feeling.
 We've actually never had a leftover song.
 We said, 'Let's not fuck around and spend all this time learning all these weird rhythms and trying to make everything faster, more aggressive, trickier, and all that stuff if we're just gonna throw it out.
 Let's figure out early on if it sucks and just get rid of it."